Boston College Eagles women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The team played an ACC fall season and a non-conference spring season.
 They finished 3–10–1 overall and did not qualify for the postseason.
 The team played a full 2021 season, finishing 7–10–1 overall and 1–9–0 in ACC play to finish in a tie for twelfth place.
 This marked the third straight year where the Eagles won only one conference game, and their 7 overall wins were the lowest in a full season since 1991.
 The team's fortunes did not improve in 2022, when they finished 5–8–5 overall and 1–7–2 in ACC play.
 This was the fourth straight year, and every year in Lowe's tenure, where the Eagles won only one conference game.
 The five overall wins were the lowest in a full season in program history until the next year in 2023 when the Eagles finished 3–9–6 overall.
 They also finished 0–6–4 in ACC play.
 The three wins and zero conference wins were program lows at the time and the six draws were a program high.
 Lowe was fired after the 2023 season and replaced by Chris Watkins.
 Watkins had a successful first season, finishing 12–5–2 overall and 4–4–2 in ACC play.
 These were both the best records since the 2018 season, but ultimately not enough to qualify for the ACC tournament or NCAA Tournament.
+Watkins' second season appeared to be a reversion to the mean that was achieved under Lowe.
+The Eagles finished 5–8–5 overall and 1–7–2.
+They did not qualify for any postseason tournaments.